ameyayeg/eat-the-strip/content/blogs/la-cabaña.md

 ![The pupusas and tamale in the El Guanaco platter were incredibly fresh and instant hits in our home](/uploads/img_1510.jpeg "El Guanaco")

 I ordered two pupusas, one chicharron—savoury pork smothered with salsa—and a queso con lorocco.
 Loroco is a bud native to Central America.
-It has a disinct earthy taste, with some likening it to rapini with acidic and nutty undertones.
+It has a distinct earthy taste, with some likening it to rapini with acidic and nutty undertones.

 We were also feeling a little adventurous, so we ordered the sopa de pata, a Salvadoran soup made from cow's feet and tripe, cassava, chayotes, corn and an assortment of other vegetables.